sadam0930/phonegap-snipergame/README.md

-# phonegap-tictactoe
+# phonegap-snipergame
-Phonegap wrapper for tictactoe
+Phonegap wrapper for SnipeCity